s311354/Sphinx-C_plus_plus-Practice/docs/sphinx/source/guide.rst

         constexpr static int arr[] = { 1, 2, 3 };   // constexpr static data member (since C++11)
         inline static int y = 1;                    // inline static data member (since C++17)
     }

+Note: static storage duration means the storage for the object is allocated when the program begins and deallocated when the program ends.
+Only one instance of object exists.

 See the `cppreference static members page <https://en.cppreference.com/w/cpp/language/static#Static_data_members>`_ for more info.